 Your payment history accounts for 35% of your overall credit score, while 30% of your credit score is based on how much of your revolving credit you’re using.
 If you’re successful at paying back your loans, and keep a low balance on your credit card, these large percentages will have a positive impact on your score.
 However, if you struggle paying back your accumulated debt and can’t seem to get your payment history under control, your credit score is due to suffer.
 A low credit score will negatively impact your chances of getting approved for a loan in the future.

 If you get a car loan with cashback, you can get another credit score boost from your car loan by using that money to pay down your credit card balance.

 Factors that determine your credit score as per the FICO credit scoring system

 If you're looking for a car loan to rebuild credit, Canada Drives is the solution for you.
-We work with car buyers facing all types of credit situations.
-We connect bad credit customers with great vehicles and affordable financing that will help get your credit back on track.
+We offer affordable financing rates to Canadians facing all types of credit situations.
+Get pre-approved and browse hundreds of certified vehicles today.

 There are several routes to take when it comes to fixing credit.
 Debt consolidation, negotiating with your creditors, or planning to pay off high-interest debts first (the Debt Snowball Method), are all strategies that can help you lessen the debt load and increase your credit score.

 Advantages of building credit with a car loan